spacetimeengineer/mupy/README.md

 ## Note from the developer

+This project was developed purely as a solution to a problem I was having which related to scaling.
+Ok, no problem there but the kinds of things I wanted to build were lets just say hehe lol, the kind of things you say at your last day as a board member.

+relating to scaling.
+More specificly there are things I would like to build that are just too damn expensie and too damn complex.
+But you see the margins between great expense and efficiency of scale lie in this system known as mupy.
+This system was designed to be theat extra piece which scales up certain aspects of

+Infact the ways I write packages is just writing a bunch of utiliteis to automate things I already was doing so much.
+I never automate things that need no automation, I just give them shiny controls :)

 - Its a model thant needsto be perfected and this goes hand in hand with the fact that it is built with sub-optimal components (difficult to integrate the tools).
 - Its mostly for 3D rinting inpractice for me but that isnt nessecaryilythe only thing it can be used for.
 - It is a meal made with ingrediants which werent optimal but sufficient for demonstrating.